 Therefore, a food addict is not necessarily obese, and not all overweight people are food addicts.

-Some people simply don’t know the effects of eating carbs, or skipping breakfast, or having acidic pH levels.
+Some people simply don’t know the effects of eating high-glycemic carbs or having acidic pH levels.
 They’re not addicts.
-They just need education.
+They just need PROPER education.

 Others are real addicts, who know better.

 If that’s you, get ready to open your heart and your mind, because the following words could change your life forever.

 Accept that Conventional Weight Loss Tips are Worthless

 If you’re an addict, your inability to lose weight is not your fault.

 That’s because 99% of what you’ve read about weight loss won’t work for you.